abzze/wayland-developer-preview/README.md

 Feedback and support
 ====================

-Please [contact Support](mailto:waylandsupport@realvnc.com) to provide feedback, ask a question, or report a problem.
+We'd love to hear your thoughts!
+If you have any feedback, or if you've spotted a bug, please let us know through GitHub's [issue reports](https://github.com/RealVNC/wayland-developer-preview/issues) page.